EMDK/docs/edge/source/api/MifareDesfire.md

-Retrieves card version information such manufacturing, software and production related information.On Tag lost connection needs to re-established by calling enable API in the application.
+Retrieves card version information such manufacturing, software and production related information.On Tag lost connection needs to re-established by calling enable API in the application.This is a synchronous call.

 **Returns:**